splunk/docker-splunk/docs/advanced/DSP.md

       - ./.scloud_context:/home/splunk/.scloud_context
 ```

-Alternatively, this can also be done using the `default.yml` as such:
+Alternatively, this can also be done using the `default.yml` as so:
 ```yaml
 ---
 splunk: